midonado/dig333-devlog/README.md

 Tom Igoe TED Talk

 - Tom Igoe talks about physical computing and how it revolutionized our relationship to technology by making it more accessible to the general public.
-He emphasizes physical computing groups that seek to increase people's tech knowledge by making open source code and cheap hardware available.
+He emphasizes physical computing groups that seek to increase people's tech literacy by making open source code and cheap hardware available.
+Igoe argues for technical literacy using politics, suggesting that policies are often inadequate because policymakers are technologically iliterate.
-- quote
-- comment
-- question
+- Tom Igoe ultimately encourages consumers to understand the process behind their devices better so as to create better relationships with and through these devices.
+While true, Igoe does not seem to acknowledge that electrical and technological knowledge are often inaccessible.
+- Is technological iliteracy a coincidence of rapid technological advance or does it exist by design of large tech companies?

 ### Experiments
 <!-- List each Platt experiment / Monk recipe outcome, adding notes, photos, schematics, captions to show your work. -->